BRIQUE-Inc/pithos-ext-es/README.md

-# pithos.ext
+# pithos-ext-es
-Extension Pithos (For NoSQL Database: Redis, ElasticSearch...)
+Extension Pithos For ElasticSearch